Classical guitarist Sasha Savaloni is the 1st prize winner of the prestigious Sevilla International Guitar Competition in 2018.

 Sasha has won numerous awards and prizes; including 1st Prize at the Sevilla International Guitar Competition (2018).
 In 2015 Sasha was also awarded the Second Prize, the Audience Award and Prize for the Best Performance of the Contemporary Work at the Miguel Llobet International Competition in Barcelona.

-Other prizes and awards include 1st Prize winner of the Chanterelle Guitar Award (2010), James Caird Bloch Prize for Best Performance by a String Player (2017), Finalist at the Strings section of Royal Overseas League Competition (2017), Simon Young Memorial Award at the London International Guitar Competition (2016), 2nd Prize winner of the Ivor Mairants International Competition (2015) as well as being selected for International Guitar Foundation’s Young Artist Platform (2014).
+Other prizes and awards include Park Lane Group selected artist (2019), 1st Prize winner of the Chanterelle Guitar Award (2010), James Caird Bloch Prize for Best Performance by a String Player (2017), Simon Young Memorial Award at the London International Guitar Competition (2016), 2nd Prize winner of the Ivor Mairants International Competition (2015) as well as being selected for International Guitar Foundation’s Young Artist Platform (2014).
 Sasha is a Live Music Now Scotland Artist.

 A committed Chamber musician, Sasha has worked with numerous musicians and ensembles, including collaborations with the Red Note Ensemble, guitarist Ian Watt, flautist Lee Holland and soprano Alison McNeill with whom they were the 2015-2017 recipients of the prestigious ‘Enterprise Music Scotland Residency Project Artists’.